Cow Tongue

 I know I know, this isn’t “in” most of our kitchens…semantics.

 Grills should be somewhat heavy and simply designed.
 I like the flames to run up and down not side to side.
-That makes it easy to cook on only one side of the grill or, if you like to use your grill as a smoker.
+That makes it easy to cook on only one side of the grill.
+Which is nice when you want to smoke something.
 Another big factor is the thickness of the grill grates.
-The thicker the better; iron is better then steal and ceramic coated iron is nice and lasts a long time.
-I like iron and ceramic coated iron over the steal because they don’t let food stick as much and they heat up more evenly then steel.
+The thicker the better; iron is better than steel, and ceramic coated iron is nice and lasts a long time.
+I like iron and ceramic coated iron over the steal because they don’t let food stick as much and they heat up more evenly than steel.

-If you’re looking to create authentic flavors of the Mediteranian, North and South America and India, then get yerself a good grill.
+If you’re looking to create authentic flavors of the Mediterranean, North and South America and India, then get yerself a good grill.
 Grilling also means less pans to wash…gigitty.

 6. One powerful (Gas) burner

-Simple and obvious; but it can make the difference between an impressive meal and a Tuesday night dinner.
+Simple and obvious, I think.
+But it can make the difference between an impressive meal and a Tuesday night dinner.
 There are times in cooking when high heat needs to be achieved and most importantly, maintained.
-Searing steak or fish and having fun with stir-frys demands high heat.
-As does boiling a large pot of water or soup.
-Electric can get hot enough, but can be hard to control, and the pan cannot loose contact with the element.
+Searing steak or fish and having fun with stir-fry’s demands high heat.
+As does boiling a large pot of liquid.
+Electric can get hot enough, but can be hard to control, and the pan cannot lose contact with the element.

 We would all like a bad mammer jammer Wolf range, but the fact is, we all can’t.
 So, what to do?

-If you happen to be in the market for a new stove, look for one with a burner that is obviously bigger then the rest.
-If you can, also buy one that has a long center burner and two of the same size burners on the opposite side.
-This greatly opens your options for future use.
+If you happen to be in the market for a new stove, look for one with a burner that is obviously bigger than the rest.
 If you already have a stove in place and a new one is nowhere on the horizon, you have one solid option.
-Clean burning natural propane (Hank Hill voice).
+Clean burning, natural propane (Hank Hill voice).

-You can spend $40-$150 on single, double or triple propane burners that will get your pans or fry pots as hot as you need, (like a turkey fryer).
-You’ll need to have it stationed outside just like your grill but that’s okay.
+You can spend $40-$150 on single, double or triple propane burner.
+These options will get your pans or fry pots as hot as you need, (like a turkey fryer).
+You’ll need to have it stationed outside just like your grill, but that’s okay.
 You don’t want smoke or oil steam smelling up your house as it is.
-I get annoyed frying in doors cause it always funks up the house unless you have a better then average vent hood.
+I get annoyed frying indoors, it always funks up the house, unless you have a better than average vent hood.

-A fish spatula acts as a pancake flipper, but is as thin and strong as you need to flip the most stubborn pancake or crispy browned potato.
+A fish spatula acts as a pancake flipper but is as thin and strong as you need to scrape the most stubborn egg or crispy browned potato.
 Not a common American kitchen tool yet, but it should be.
-If you don’t actually have a fish spatula just make sure you have a flat, thin metal flipper of some kind.
+If you don’t actually have a fish spatula, make sure you have a flat, thin metal flipper of some kind.
 It’ll save many a brown crust from staying on the pan and countess sponges from being over worked.

 8. Metal Whisk